Acts of Shmona and of Gurya

 The Acts of Shmona and of Gurya (Note: On the pronunciation of these names, see Burkitt (1913)) is a Syriac Christian martyrdom text.
 The setting takes place at Edessa during Roman Emperor Diocletian's Great Persecution.

-Publications
+Manuscripts and translations

-The martyrdom account of Shmona and Gurya was first only known in an abridged version written by Symeon the Metaphrast, then the Acts of Shmona and of Gurya was discovered on a Syriac manuscript.
+The martyrdom account of Shmona and Gurya was originally known through an abridgement by Symeon the Metaphrast.

+Later, the work was discovered on a Syriac manuscript.
 The manuscript was translated to English by Francis Crawford Burkitt in his Euphemia and the Goth with the Acts of Martyrdom of the Confessors of Edessa (Amsterdam, 1913).

 Narrative overview

 The introduction of the text begins with mentioning names of current figures at the time in which the martyrdom began such as Diocletian, Aba, Bishop Qona, and Abgar son of Zora During the Diocletianic Persecution, the two martyrs dwelling in Edessa were compelled to worship the sun, (Note: Kaizer 2008; Though not mentioned in the text, the sun can be alluded to Zeus or equivalent to Bel.) but they refused to do so.
 An extensive discussion had occurred between the martyrs and the Eddessian governor Mysianus on why the two martyrs refused to worship the sun.
 (Note: Drijvers 1980, Layton 1972; The refusal to worship the sun by the two martyrs evidently helps prove a sun-cult tradition had long existed in Edessa.)
 They were killed after that.